mcw-rcc/mcw-rcc.github.io/docs/secure-computing/project-storage.md

 **Snapshot**: 14 daily @ 2PM, 6 weekly @ 3PM Sunday
 **Replication**: continuous with snapshot

-Each project has a unique directory located at `/group/{PINetID}/{ProjID}`.
-Within each project's `/group` directory, source and results data must be kept separate.
-You will find the following spaces in your `/group/{PINetID}/{ProjID}` directory:
+Each project has a unique directory located at `/group/{PINetID}/reshpc/{ProjID}`.
+Within each project's group directory, source and results data must be kept separate.
+You will find the following spaces in your `/group/{PINetID}/reshpc/{ProjID}` directory:

 : `source` - used for protected dataset from data provider : `results` - used for derivative results data and anything non-source